Introduction

 Disk Flags:

-This confirms that /dev/vdb is a fresh disk ready for partitioning.
-The error message is normal for a disk that hasn't been initialized with a partition table yet.
+This confirms that the extra practice disk is ready for partitioning.
+The error message is normal for a disk that has not been initialized with a partition table yet.

-Create an XFS partition on /dev/vdb and mount it persistently
+Create an XFS partition on the practice disk and mount it persistently

-In this step, you will create a new partition on /dev/vdb, format it with the XFS file system, and configure it to mount persistently.
+In this step, you will create a new partition on the practice disk, format it with the XFS file system, and configure it to mount persistently.

-You will create a 1 GB primary partition on /dev/vdb and specify the file system type as XFS.
-It's good practice to align partitions to sector boundaries for optimal performance.
-Starting at sector 2048 is a common alignment.
+The commands below assume you are still in the same root shell from Step 1, so the PRACTICE_DISK and PART_PREFIX variables are still available.
+You will create a 1 GB primary partition on that disk and specify the file system type as XFS.
+Starting at sector 2048s is a common alignment choice.

-First, you need to create a partition table on the uninitialized disk.
+First, create a partition table on the uninitialized disk.
 Use parted in interactive mode to create the partition table and partition:

 GNU Parted 3.5